Andre0512/hon/README.md

 #### Tips and Tricks
 - If you want to have some states humanreadable, have a look at the `translation_key` parameter of the `EntityDescription`.
 - If you need to implement some more logic, create a pull request to the underlying library.
 There we collect special requirements in the `appliances` directory.
 - Use [pyhOn's translate command](https://github.com/Andre0512/pyhOn#translation) to read out the official translations

-## Tested Devices
-- Haier WD90-B14TEAM5
-- Haier HD80-A3959
-- Haier HWO60SM2F3XH
-- Hoover H-WASH 500
-- Candy CIS633SCTTWIFI
-- Haier XIB 3B2SFS-80
-- Haier XIB 6B2D3FB

-## Supported Languages
-Translation of internal names like programs are available for all languages which are official supported by the hOn app:
-* 🇨🇳 Chinese
-* 🇭🇷 Croatian
-* 🇨🇿 Czech
-* 🇳🇱 Dutch
-* 🇬🇧 English
-* 🇫🇷 French
-* 🇩🇪 German
-* 🇬🇷 Greek
-* 🇮🇱 Hebrew
-* 🇮🇹 Italian
-* 🇵🇱 Polish
-* 🇵🇹 Portuguese
-* 🇷🇴 Romanian
-* 🇷🇺 Russian
-* 🇷🇸 Serbian
-* 🇸🇰 Slovak
-* 🇸🇮 Slovenian
-* 🇪🇸 Spanish
-* 🇹🇷 Turkish

 ## About this Repo
 The existing integrations missed some features from the app I liked to have in HomeAssistant.